-If the revenues decline beyond the forecasts in the FY13 Budget, then additional actions will be required.
-Capital Projects have already been deferred except for work underway and critical infrastructure work.
+If the revenues decline beyond the forecasts in the FY14 Budget, then additional actions will be required.
+Many capital projects have already been deferred except for work underway and critical infrastructure work.

-FY13 Operating Budget Actions
+FY14 Operating Budget Actions

 - 1. Expenditure lines have been reduced in all departments where feasible - 2.
 No funding for promotions, any positions required will be by voluntary appointments without pay increases, actions to be reviewed quarterly. - 3.
-Evaluate employee retirement program for changes in FY2013. - 4.
-No Step or COLA increase is budgeted for the 5th consecutive year.
+Evaluate employee retirement program for changes in FY2014. - 4.
+Add back pension funding to FY2014 at 50% recommended level. - 5.
+Transfer \$1.4 million dollars of fund balance in Workers Comp fund to the General Fund for FY2014.